 This 1 day interactive course has been designed for company Directors with the aim of recognising the human and financial implications of health and safety legislation non-compliance.
+This course is eligible for the CITB Levy, Grants and Funding Scheme

 The course will provide a summary of how to promote a positive organisational culture for health and safety.
 Workshop exercises throughout the day will give delegates the opportunity to discuss their thoughts about health and safety and their responsibilities in an open forum.
 The day concludes with delegates preparing an action plan for use when they return to the workplace.
 This will include a checklist to utilise within their organisations that will help to ensure compliance with legislation.